So you’re dreaming of life on the open road on that epic long-distance cycle tour or bikepacking trip.

 Repetitive actions, such as pedalling or walking for long periods of time, allow the conscious mind to wake up to this collective insanity, in turn allowing you to retrain your brain to exist in the present.
 But hanging around in parks doing nothing is another great way to do this.

 Don’t think.
 Don’t think.
 Just hang around, listening to all the past and future crap flying around in your head.
-Then tell those voices to stop.
-Peace.
-Happiness.
+Eventually these voices tend to stop.
+Contentment tends to replace them.

 13. Talk to strangers